← Back to Blog

 12. Spinnaker

-Spinnaker is a multi-cloud continuous delivery platform originally built at Netflix.
-It supports deployment strategies like canary analysis, blue-green deployments, and multi-region rollouts with automated verification at each stage.
+Spinnaker is an open-source, multi-cloud continuous delivery platform.
+It supports deployment strategies including canary analysis, blue/green deployments, and multi-region rollouts, with automated verification at each stage using monitoring integrations.

 spinnaker home page.png

-Best for: Organizations deploying across multiple clouds with complex release requirements.
+Best for: Organisations deploying across multiple cloud providers with complex release strategies and automated verification requirements.

 Read more: Best Spinnaker alternatives